Constraining the nature of dark matter with the star formation history of the faintest Local Group dwarf galaxy satellites: Methods

-It is only recently that extended star formation histories have been determined, thanks to the high quality color-magnitude diagrams (CMDs) produced by the Hubble Space Telescope (HST).
+It is only recently that extended star-formation histories have been determined, thanks to the high-quality color-magnitude diagrams (CMDs) produced by the Hubble Space Telescope (HST).
 Its instrumental uniformity has allowed \cite{weisz} to present the first consistent analysis for more than 40 dwarf galaxies of the Local Group.
-The star formation histories are measured from CMDs using the maximum likelihood CMD fitting routine, \texttt{MATCH}.
-Not all the CMDs reach the oldest main sequence turn-off (oMSTO) but \citeauthor{weisz} argue that only the first epoch(s) of star formation (SF) are unconstrained by their method.
+The star-formation histories are measured from CMDs using the maximum likelihood CMD fitting routine, \texttt{MATCH}.
+Not all the CMDs reach the oldest main sequence turn-off (oMSTO) but \citeauthor{weisz} argue that only the first epoch(s) of star-formation (SF) are unconstrained by their method.
 This property does not hamper our analysis since we are interested in the latest epochs of SF.

 For the ultra-faint dwarfs whose a CMD analysis has been made, i.e. Ursa Major, Coma Berenice, Hercules, Leo IV, Bootes I and Canes Venatici II, we use \citet{brown14} conclusion: the dwarf galaxies formed 80\% and 100\% of their stars by $z\sim6$ (12.8 Gyr ago) and $z\sim3$ (11.6 Gyr ago), respectively.
 They have used ACS/HST CMDs reaching well below the oMSTO.
 We compare their result with our reference \cite{weisz} when results are available in the Appendix \ref{SFH}.
 The values are in both methods in favour of an early SF stopping except for CVnII.
 We use \citeauthor{brown14} results because they are available for a more extensive sample of the ultra-faint dwarfs.